vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/068/08_pariprayantaM_vayyaM.md

 On the other hand, Geldner’s explan. of suṣaṃsádam ‘keeping good company’ is persuasive; it refers either to the gods and priests or to the water and the milk (or, I would add, both).

-The standard tr. (not, however, Scar [608]) construe diváḥ in c with vā́cam in d; cf., e.g., Renou “… lance la voix (venue) du ciel,” which is then further interpr. as thunder (see Geldner’s n.
+The standard tr. (not, however, Scarlatta [608]) construe diváḥ in c with vā́cam in d; cf., e.g., Renou “… lance la voix (venue) du ciel,” which is then further interpr. as thunder (see Geldner’s n.
 8d, Ober II.209).
 But I prefer to take diváḥ with immed.

 preceding ūrmíṇā for several reasons: 1) a pāda boundary and the verb intervene between diváḥ and vā́cam; 2) the ūrmí- from heaven is found in IX.49.1 apā́m ūrmíṃ divás pári; 3) the formulaic VP íyarti vā́cam (II.42.1, III.8.5, 34.2, IV.21.5, etc.) does not otherwise appear with a source of the speech specified.
 Surely the point here is that when the soma is being ritually prepared he/it inspires ritual speech.